Hřensko

 Hřensko (Herrnskretschen) is a municipality and village in Děčín District in the Ústí nad Labem Region of the Czech Republic.
-It has about 200 inhabitants.
-With an elevation of 130 m above sea level, it is the lowest situated municipality in the country.
+It has about 300 inhabitants.
+With an elevation of 130 m above sea level, it is the lowest municipality in the country.
 Located on the edge of the Bohemian Switzerland National Park, Hřensko is known for many natural monuments, especially for the Kamenice Gorge and Pravčická brána.

 Administrative division

 Hřensko consists of two municipal parts (in brackets population according to the 2021 census):